 Following an HP layoff, I chose to return to legal videography, where I knew I could enjoy working for myself in a field that is mostly free of the instabilities of large corporations in uncertain economic times.

-Using skills and techniques honed at Fast Pace, and freshly updated equipment, I built a customer base of local court reporting firms that keep me shooting almost daily.
-Due to my fully redundant equipment, attention to detail, and use of techniques for maximizing reliability, several local firms consider me their most trusted shooter.
+Using skills and techniques originally honed at Fast Pace, and freshly updated equipment, I struck out on my own to build a customer base of local court reporting firms that keep me shooting almost daily.
+Thanks to my attention to detail and constant efforts to improve hardware and strategies, many firms consider me their most trusted shooter.
+In 2020, I still have active clients I obtained back in 2009.
 For info on my video services, see my video page.

 |Mar 2000 - Present||Domain Administrator|

 As a Domain Administrator, I have performed network installations, repaired and disinfected hundreds of computers for friends, relatives, and people I meet through word-of-mouth referrals.
-I've been running Linux on my home desktop PC for over 8 years.
+I've been running Linux on my home desktop PC since 2004.
+Today my distribution of choice is usually Mint.

 I've hosted multiple internet domains for many years, both at my residence, and at a co-location server farm at a local Internet Service Provider.
 Running my own servers, I've gained intimate knowledge of POP3, SMTP, FTP, web servers, remote desktop control, PHP, and MySQL.
 I've installed and configured many third party web applications such as discussion forums, group schedulers, guest books, web-based email, etc.